subsoap/defsp/README.md

 * game.input populated with most useful keys
 * Screen system setup : start, main menu, game, settings, about, sub menu
 * Resource folder hierarchy
+* Screen fading to and from a solid color based on an overlay
+* Make solid color overly (such as black) appear between GUI layers / above game layer

 ## Dependencies